Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

     ![Zombie Detector](./Advanced%20Computer%20Vision%20with%20TensorFlow/Images/Zombie%20detection.png)

 ## 2. Custom Models, Layers and Loss Functions:

 ## 3. Custom and Distributed Training:

 ## 4. Generative Deep Learning with Tensorflow:

+Generative adverserial networks (GANs) are a type of AI models that are able to create or reproduce images that it has been trained on.
+By using a discriminator and generator, the two models will compete with one another to create an image.
+In order to improve the quality of a GAN, large datasets and computational power is required.
+GANs are computationally intensive to produce and powerful GPU's are necessary to create high quality images.

 - ### AutoEncoder Model Loss and Accuracy

 - ### Generative Adverserial Network for Hand Creation